 So here are 25 self-editing tips you can use to check your own work before you look for beta readers or outside help.
 These are based on common writing mistakes myself and the editors at BookButchers encounter most frequently in new writers.

-PS) I also made a free course talking about editing books, with my recommended writing books for authors.
-You can sign up here.
+Like this video?
+I also made a free course about editing books, with my recommended writing books for authors.

 No self-published author should publish their work without paying a professional to edit it first.
 But what if you don’t have the money to pay for an editor?
 Or what if you want to keep your costs down by doing as much editing on your own as you can?

 Before you spend money on an editor, work your way through this 25-point checklist.
 Because the better you can make your novel on your own, the better your editor can help you make it together.
 Think of it like football: Get the ball as far down the field as you can, then pass the ball to your editor.
 Together you can go for goal.